 When a student is absent because of illness for up to two days, no homework needs to be collected.
 A student has a grace period and can receive work when he or she returns to school and will have two days to get the work completed and turned in.
 If a student is ill and absent for more than two days, the teachers will collect work to be picked up and/or will post it on Google Classroom.
 Work is not expected to be completed on the day of return.
-A student is given a day for each day missed.
+A student is given a day for each day missed if the absence is a result of illness (physical or emotional).
 We care about the emotional and academic health of our students and do not expect children to work when they are too sick to be at school.
 All work will be in the North corridor by 4 PM to be picked up if a student is absent for two or more days.
 If a child misses school for sports or vacations, they should collect work before they leave if possible.
 It is not the responsibility of the teacher to collect their work.
 The teacher will determine when assignments should be turned in.